 Over the past two years or so, Tulum has exploded in popularity.
 Instagram is flooded with pictures of travellers and influencers enjoying their holidays in Tulum, and the fame translates into bigger crowds and soaring prices.

-Why is it so popular?
-Tulum boasts some beautiful beaches with soft-white sand and refreshingly blue water.
-The combination of the bohemian and luxury vibe is what attracts a lot of travellers, people just have to see what the fuss is about.
+Why is this town so popular?
+Tulum boasts some beautiful beaches with soft white sand and refreshingly blue water.
+And the unique combination of bohemian and luxury vibes is what attracts a lot of travellers.
+People just have to see what the fuss is about.

-You can easily spend your days lazing on the beach, sipping a cocktail in a beach club, but if you’re up for some exploring, there’s plenty to do.
+You can easily spend your days lazing on the beach, sipping a cocktail in a beach club and swimming.
+But if you’re up for some exploring, there’s plenty to do.

 Location #1: Tulum Town — live cheaply alongside the locals

 If you’re a traveller on a budget or prefer a more authentic vibe, then staying in Tulum Town is probably the best choice for you.